-Jennifer joined the Initiative in July 2015 and brought with her the logistical experience necessary for her role as Child Protection and Training Manager.
+Jennifer joined the initiative in July of 2015 and brought with her the logistical experience necessary for her role as Manager of Training.
 Generally known to run towards a challenge, Jennifer has toiled across the Canadian wilderness as a Treeplanter and Crewboss, acted as a Conflict Resolutions Facilitator with the Northern Ireland Conflict Resolution Program in Belfast, thrived as an English Teacher in Taiwan and traveled the globe whenever the opportunity arose.

 Her experience led her to work in Uganda as a Program Support Officer for a local NGO called Uganda Landmine Survivors Association (ULSA).
 She worked with landmine survivors to develop innovative approaches for support and self-sufficiency by providing capacity building, small business, and soft skills training to help with social reintegration.
 It was through this program that she first became intimately introduced to the issue of child soldiers.